Excoh/Tip-Calculator/README.md

 ## Notes

-Challenges:
+__Challenges__

-    - Setting up the server to parse and run PHP.
+    * Setting up the server to parse and run PHP.
-    - Making the design look the way I want it with the use of bootstrap and css.
+    * Making the design look the way I want it with the use of bootstrap and css.

 ## License